viralpick/paper-q2k-artifact/README.md

 - **Precision/Recall/F1**: For "same SKU" predictions
 - **Confusion Matrix**: TP, FP, TN, FN counts
 - **Improvement**: Accuracy gain from knowledge augmentation (when mode=`both`)
+- **Prediction Analysis**: Summary of incorrect predictions showing which pairs were wrong

+**Detailed Output File** (when `--output` is specified):

+Each line in the output JSONL contains:

+- `pair_idx`: Pair number
+- `base_product`, `candidate_product`: Product descriptions
+- `ground_truth`: Ground truth label (0 or 1)
+- `questions`: Generated disambiguation questions
+- `no_knowledge`: Prediction, reasoning, and correctness for no-knowledge mode
+- `with_knowledge`: Prediction, reasoning, correctness, reusable answers count, and full retrieved knowledge

+This allows you to examine which pairs each mode predicted incorrectly and understand why.

 ---